Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Methods

-To identify emergent themes in the generated tasks, we performed topic modeling using BERTopic \cite{grootendorstBERTopicNeuralTopic2022} on the full corpus of 1718 tasks (575 human tasks, 575 matched GPT tasks, and 568 raw GPT tasks).
-To measure the creativity of each participant's output, we also computed their task diversity score, defined as the mean cosine distance between the sentence-transformer embeddings \cite{reimersSentenceBERTSentenceEmbeddings2019} of the tasks they generated.
+\paragraph{Task Content Analysis.} To identify emergent themes in the generated tasks, we performed topic modeling using BERTopic with embedding model ``all-mpnet-base-v2'' \cite{grootendorstBERTopicNeuralTopic2022, reimersSentenceBERTSentenceEmbeddings2019} on the full corpus of 1718 tasks (575 human, 575 matched GPT, and 568 raw GPT tasks).
+To measure the creativity of each participant's output, we computed their task diversity score, defined as the mean cosine distance between the sentence-transformer embeddings of the tasks they generated.